intel/confidential-computing-zoo/documents/readthedoc/docs/source/Cloud/cloudDeployment.md

 We will provide detailed configurations of each public clouds for reference, and notes of the diversity in each cloud for easy deployment.

-We now have validated solutions in Alibaba Cloud, Tencent Cloud and Azure Cloud.
+We now have validated solutions in Alibaba Cloud, Tencent Cloud.
 There will be more solutions be validated in more public cloud environments in the future.